 Note that companies may replace a liquidator, if necessary, through a creditor’s meeting.

-3. Notification to the Companies Office
+3. Notify Companies Office

 The liquidator must notify the Companies Office of the liquidation, and advertise it publicly.
 This is to notify third parties of the ‘winding up’ and intent to liquidate the company in New Zealand.
 This advertisement is published in the New Zealand Gazette.